Do Somethin'

 "Do Somethin'" is a song by American singer Britney Spears from her first greatest hits album, Greatest Hits: My Prerogative (2004).
 It was written and produced by Christian Karlsson and Pontus Winnberg (known collectively as Bloodshy & Avant), with additional writing by Henrik Jonback and Angela Hunte.
 The song was never intended to be released as a single; Spears, however, wanted to shoot a music video for it, and had to convince her record company.
 It was then released on February 14, 2005, by Jive Records as the second single from the album outside North America.
 The dance-rock song features usage of electric guitars, and its lyrics allude to having a good time and not caring about other people's judgement.

 "Do Somethin'" received generally favorable reviews from critics, and received comparisons to Gwen Stefani's 2004 single "What You Waiting For?".
 Although the single was not released in the United States, it charted on many of Billboard's component charts due to digital downloads, managing to reach number 100 on the Billboard Hot 100.
-It was also successful worldwide, reaching top ten positions in countries such as Australia, Denmark, Sweden, and the United Kingdom.
+It was also successful worldwide, reaching the top ten positions in 14 countries, including Australia, Denmark, and the United Kingdom.
 By the end of 2005, "Do Somethin'" was one of the best-selling singles in Australia and Belgium that year.

 Spears pushed Jive Records to allow her to shoot an accompanying music video for the song.
-The music video was co-directed by Billie Woodruff and Spears (who makes her directorial debut), and is credited as her alter ego "Mona Lisa", a reference to her alter ego from the song of the same name and from the scrapped Original Doll album.
+The music video was co-directed by Bille Woodruff and Spears (who makes her directorial debut), and is credited as her alter ego "Mona Lisa".
 It portrays the singer and four female friends dancing and performing in a nightclub.
 Spears styled the video and came up with the choreography.
 The usage of a Louis Vuitton dashboard in the video resulted in a lawsuit against Jive Records in late 2007, which ended with Louis Vuitton winning €80,000 in damages.
 The video was also banned in all European TV channels.
 Spears performed "Do Somethin'" during the M+M's Tour in 2007, the Circus Starring Britney Spears in 2009 and Britney: Piece of Me in 2013–17.